JasonConger/jasonconger.github.io/_pages/about-jason-conger.md

 Jason Conger is a data and web nerd.
 In fact, this website started out with [showing you how to reverse engineer a SQL database]({% post_url /2006/2006-03-01-using-microsoft-visio-to-reverse-engineer-a-database %}).
 Shortly after, the open-source project <a href="http://jasonconger.com/tags/#WIRM">Web Interface for Resource Manager</a> was released.
 Over the years, there have been articles that have shown you how to <a href="http://jasonconger.com/tags/#Web%20Interface">modify Web Interface</a>, create and modify <a href="http://www.jasonconger.com/tags#mobility">mobile applications</a>, some random thoughts, and even a little <a href="http://jasonconger.com/tags/#IoT">IoT</a>.

-Today, Jason works as a Solutions Architect at <a rel="noreferrer noopener" href="http://www.splunk.com/" target="_blank">Splunk</a>.
-In his free time he focuses on giving back to the community by developing open-source tools, public speaking, and technical writing.
+Today, I work at <a rel="noreferrer noopener" href="http://www.splunk.com/" target="_blank">Splunk</a> in the partner organization leading efforts to expand use cases and integrations.

 <img src="/assets/img/badges/microsoft-most-valuable-professional-mvp-alumni.png" width="150px" height="150px" class="mx-auto">
 <img src="/assets/img/badges/splunk-enterprise-certified-architect.png" width="150px" height="150px" class="mx-auto">